Control 1.12 — Verification & Testing: Insider Risk Detection and Response

 - Operator: Purview Compliance Admin + IRM Analyst.

-- Reference: Risky Agents is a default-applied policy template in IRM and covers Microsoft 365 Copilot agents, Copilot Studio agents, and Azure AI Foundry agents registered to the tenant.
+- Reference: Risky Agents is a default-applied policy template in IRM and covers Microsoft 365 Copilot agents, Microsoft Copilot Studio agents, and Azure AI Foundry agents registered to the tenant.

 Steps